- Things to Do

 Hungry yet?
 We’re just getting started.
 Here's 20 Galveston Restaurants Open For Outdoor Dining.

 Lounge by a swimming pool at a luxurious hotel, greet the morning sunrise with a cup of coffee on a patio overlooking the beach or stretch out your legs in your own spacious private rental.
 Galveston Island has no shortage of spectacular places you can stay with 5,000 hotel rooms and 3,000 vacation rentals of all sizes and budgets.
-The Tremont House, located in the heart of the Strand, and the Hotel Galvez and Spa have both upscale accommodations and an abundance of historic charm.
+The Tremont House, located in the heart of the Strand, and the Grand Galvez have both upscale accommodations and an abundance of historic charm.
 Meanwhile, The San Luis Resort, Spa & Conference Center and the Moody Gardens Hotel, Spa & Convention Center, with their sparkling pools and upscale guest rooms, are high-end resorts that are just the places to stay when you’re looking to treat yourself.

 Regardless of where you choose to stay, you’ll find yourself on Island Time before you know it.